dotnet/arcade/repro-environment.md

 1. Dev investigates failure
 1. Environment is decommisioned once the dev is done, or according to policy

+The immediate goal is to find the quickest implimentation that will work for every participant in the .NET Core eco-system.
+From there, we can find ways to improve sustainability as well as flesh out feature sets.
+For now however, biggest "bang for the buck" is the goal.
+From there, we will have learned much and can chart an even better path.

 For the start of a more complete requirements list, and possible systems/tools to round out the solution in the future, please read the rest of this mini-doc.

-Requirements needed for the first round are noted with a (*)
+**Requirements needed for the first round are noted with a (*)**

 # Dev chooses target environment